 General Education Category: Connections.

-Prerequisite: FYS 100, FYW 100/FYW 100P/FYW 100H and 45 credit hours.
+Prerequisite: FYS 100 and FYW 100/FYW 100P/FYW 100H.

 Offered: Fall, Spring, Summer.

 SOC 264 - Sex and Power: Global Gender Inequality (4)

 The unequal access of women and men to socially valued resources is explored through the lens of race, class, and ethnicity, and from cross-cultural and historical perspectives.
 This course will not count toward the sociology major.